 Strategic Roadmap Components

 - Releases: High-level time containers which house Objectives and Key Results (i.e. outcomes), as well as Sections and Features (i.e. outputs/deliverables).
 Releases can be named as Releases or can be changed to quarters/months, based on the planning cadence of your company.
+Releases are not necessarily, and in many cases are not aligned to the development release cycles, and are serving as a product time container.

 - Objectives: These are typically intentionally broad and speak to the team’s long-term mission; for example, benchmark later; for example, “Improve the user experience by addressing core product performance issues.”